-A text based design – A dark frame with a spotlight style light in the top right.
+A text-based design – A dark frame with a spotlight style light on the top right.
 The “LIES” text would look beautiful against the black, but when “exposed” by the light, the letters would be shown to be something terrible, like black snakes… or have the bottom of the “E” and “S” dissolve in the light

 A static-image design – A headshot of a person (possibly dual exposure) with strong lighting and strong shadows… think of a Harvey Dent (Two-Face) thing.
 The light would expose either beauty or grossness/death.
 In then end, this concept was just too abstract for me.

 A fog / light design – Another thought was having smoke that was burned off by a spotlight, with lies in the smoke and truth revealed in the spotlight.